gabrieletome/Tools_Expand_Genes_Network/README.md

    Install DREME: [DREME tool](http://meme-suite.org/doc/download.html)

 ## TOOL 1: *managerList.py*
 Tool used to build the complete graph of interaction and find the LGN.
+In the human case study based on FANTOM we suggest to use all the isoforms of the genes for a complete analysis.
 How to use:
 ```
 Usage: python3 managerList.py PARAM [FILTERS]... -files [FILES]...